Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Approximation of Infinite-Horizon Mean-field Equilibria with Finite-Horizon Equilibria

+\begin{remark} When $\mathrm{MFG}_{\mathrm{ns}}$ admits a unique MFE, Theorem \ref{thrm:1} implies that any family of finite-horizon MFEs converges to the infinite-horizon non-stationary MFE.
+Moreover, as observed in Remark \ref{rem:1} and Theorem \ref{thrm:s2}, there are situations in which the convergence of the iterations for $\mathrm{MFG}_T$ can be justified for every $T$, even though the contraction condition fails for $\mathrm{MFG}_{\mathrm{ns}}$.
+In addition, fixed-point iteration is generally intractable for $\mathrm{MFG}_{\mathrm{ns}}$ because of the infinite-horizon nature of the problem.
+Therefore, when $\mathrm{MFE}_{\mathrm{ns}}$ is a singleton, Theorem \ref{thrm:1} shows that finite-horizon MFEs provide a tractable approximation scheme for $\mathrm{MFE}_{\mathrm{ns}}$ under weaker learning conditions than those required for $\mathrm{MFG}_{\mathrm{ns}}$.
+We also note that, in the setting of Section \ref{sect:fixpt}, fixed-point iteration for finite-horizon MFGs may converge even when $\bar K>1$, whereas this is not possible for infinite-horizon MFGs, in either the non-stationary or the stationary setting. \end{remark}

+Before proceeding to the proof of Theorem \ref{thrm:1}, we will show that $Q$-functions obtained under MFE (both in finite and infinite-horizon) lie in a common compact metric space and establish a technical lemma to ensure that limiting joint probability measures obtained from finite-horizon MFE gives an optimal policy after disintegration.

-The main reason why we have assumed Lipschitz continuity of the system components above is the following lemma, which shows that all the state-action value functions we obtain belong to a compact subset of $C(X\times A)$, the space of continuous functions over $X \times A$, which will be essential for our subsequence arguments.
-The constants in the assumption above will not be important whatsoever regarding our results, unlike in the case of fixed-point iterations, where we required small Lipschitz coefficients.
+The main reason why we have assumed Lipschitz continuity of the system components in Assumption \ref{assump:3} is the following lemma, which shows that all the $Q$-functions we obtain via dynamic programming (in both finite and infinite horizon settings) belong to a common compact subset of $(C(X\times A),\| \cdot \|_{\infty})$, the space of all continuous functions over $X \times A$ equipped with the uniform norm, which will be essential for our subsequent arguments.
+The constants in the assumption above will not be important whatsoever regarding our results, unlike in the case of fixed-point iterations, where we required our Lipschitz coefficients to be sufficiently small.